MarietteO/CoffeeMachine/README.md

 # CoffeeMachine

 Hello, world!
 This is my first "intermediate-level" Python project.
+The program simulates the workings of a simple coffee machine.
+It prompts the user to choose a drink and checks if there are sufficient resources (water/milk/coffee) to produce the required drink.
+It then prompts the user to insert coins for payment, and offers change if necessary.
+If the user does not insert enough money, the order is not executed.
+The resources used for the drink are subtracted from and the coins added to the machine's record.
+The user is able to request a report to view the available resources, and the machine can be switched off by inputting "off".